 There’s more than one way to play in the snow here.
 Tube World is located about 4 miles from the Ski Area and is another really affordable outdoor winter activity in Maggie Valley.
 It’s $25 per person, per session and sessions last one hour and 45 minutes.
 You do have to be 42 inches tall to slide here.

 Winter fun in the Smokies doesn’t stop when you hop off the slopes.
-There are still views to relish while hiking, plenty of Appalachian flavor to savor in locally-sourced restaurants and other ways to stay warm in the middle of winter.
+There are still views to relish while enjoying outdoor activities, plenty of Appalachian flavor to savor in locally-sourced restaurants, and other ways to stay warm in the middle of winter.

 Huge thank you to snowboarding instructor Charlie Sikorski for helping us write this blog!